Evan620/musili-homes/README.md

-# Musili Homes
+# Musilli Homes

-Welcome to **Musili Homes** — a modern, luxury real estate platform for Kenya, built with React, TypeScript, Supabase, and Vite.
+Welcome to **Musilli Homes** — a modern, luxury real estate platform for Kenya, built with React, TypeScript, Supabase, and Vite.

 ---